nabeelvalley/docs/src/content/blog-md/2023/11-11/interacting-with-kafka-using-kotlin.md

 typealias Produce<T> = suspend (send: Send<T>) -> Unit
 ```

-> Note that we define this as a `suspend` function that will enable users to send messages from within a Corouting context
+> Note that we define this as a `suspend` function that will enable users to send messages from within a coroutine context

-Next, we define the type of our producer as method with a way to create a prodcuer instance for users who may want to manage the lifecycle of the `KafkaProducer` on their own.
+Next, we define the type of our producer as method with a way to create a producer instance for users who may want to manage the lifecycle of the `KafkaProducer` on their own.
 This however also means they lose access to the automatic serialization and deserialization that we will provide via our `producer` method

 This interface is defined as follows: